anikajain03/palette-perception/README.md

 ## Usage

 - **Choose Colors**
-  Use the color pickers to select text and background colors.
+  Use the color pickers or the pre-defined palette options to select text and background colors.

 - **Evaluate Contrast**
-  As you change colors via the color pickers, the contrast ratio and corresponding status updates automatically.
+  As you change the text and background colors, the contrast ratio and corresponding status updates automatically.
 Modify the text type via the dropdown to test different accessibility thresholds.

 - **Simulate Color Blindness**
   Select a color blindness type from the dropdown, and adjust the severity using the slider.